uptane/uptane-standard/uptane-standard.md

 Additionally, it MAY contain a mapping of roles to a list of valid URLs from which the role metadata can be downloaded.
 If this mapping of URLs is used, the implementer SHOULD implement this functionality following {{TAP-5}} to avoid adding unforeseen security risks.

-### Targets Metadata {#targets_meta}
+### Targets metadata {#targets_meta}

 The Targets metadata on a repository contains all of the information about images to be installed on ECUs.
-This includes filenames, hashes, file sizes, and MAY also include other useful information about images, such as the types of hardware a particular image is compatible with.
+This includes filenames, hashes, file sizes, and MAY also include other useful information about images, such as what types of hardware are compatible with a particular image.

 Targets metadata can also contain metadata about delegations, allowing one Targets role to delegate its authority to another.
 This means that an individual Targets metadata file might contain only metadata about delegations, only metadata about images, or some combination of the two.
 The details of how ECUs traverse the delegation tree to find valid metadata about images is specified in {{resolve_delegations}}.

-#### Metadata about Images {#targets_images_meta}
+#### Metadata about images {#targets_images_meta}

-To be available to install on clients, all images on the repository MUST have their metadata listed in a targets role.
-Each targets role MAY provide a list of some images on the repository.
+To be available to install on clients, all images on the repository MUST have their metadata listed in a Targets role.
+Each Targets role MAY provide a list of some images on the repository.
 This list MUST provide, at a minimum, the following information about each image:

 * The image filename
 * The size of the image in bytes